Doug Claybourne - Biography

 Doug also executive produced and completed work on “North Country” in Mexico and Minnesota, directed by New Zealander Niki Caro, starring Charlize Theron, Frances McDormand, Sissy Spacek, Woody Harrelson and Sean Bean.
 Following that, he produced for his writer partner, L.D.
 Napier the feature length documentary, “Every Twenty One Seconds,” eight stories of Brain Injury in seven parts for the State of New Mexico released in 2006.

-Most recently, Doug produced an off broadway play, THE G WORD: FOR THOSE BORN LATER, to benefit Darfur refugees.
+Doug also produced an off Broadway play, THE G WORD: FOR THOSE BORN LATER, to benefit Darfur refugees.
 The play was written and directed by L.D.
-Napier and all proceeds went to three on the ground organizations in Darfur.
-The show went up at La MaMa in the East Village.
-In film, "Nights in Rodanthe" was released in October, with Diane Lane and Richard Gere, Doug executive produced for Warner Brothers.
-A love story, this was the Doug's 2nd film with Diane Lane and the feature directing debut of George C. Wolfe out of the New York Public Theatre.
+Napier, his writer/director partner, and all proceeds went to three on the ground organizations in Darfur.
+The show went up at La MaMa in the East Village in 2008.
+"Nights in Rodanthe" was released in October 2008, with Diane Lane and Richard Gere, which Doug executive produced for Warner Brothers.
+A love story, this was Doug's 3rd film with Diane Lane ("Rumble Fish"/"Jack") the feature directing debut of George C. Wolfe out of the New York Public Theatre.
+Doug is casting and in early pre-production on "Mis-Fits" to star Freida Pinto, Cloris Leachman, Seymour Cassel and Virginie Ledoyen.
+An off beat comedy about finding family and a guy who looks for other people's lost dead relatives to release in 2012.

-Doug continues to actively develop projects for his production company, Poetry & Pictures Inc. while pursuing his passion for writing poetry and painting watercolors.
-He has written some twenty five books of poetry, since 1995, only one of which has he self published.
+Since 2002, Doug has been putting more time and energy into his painting.
+Painting has become a serious passion and in October Doug began showing a few pieces of his work at the Gold Light Gallery in New Hope, across from the Ivy Land train station with a half dozen very talented artists.
+Doug continues to actively develop film projects for his production company, Poetry & Pictures Inc. while pursuing his passion for writing poetry and painting in watercolor.
+He has written some twenty-five books of poetry, since 1995, only one of which has he taken time to self-publish.

 documentary | watercolors | photographs | poetry | biography | filmography | home